So, we’re almost halfway through Lent . . .

 How’s it been going so far?
-Have you been keeping up your fast?
+Have you been keeping strong with your daily penances and acts of self-denial?
+What about prayer and almsgiving, are you doing lots more of that, too?
 Have you made it to confession yet?
-Have you been keeping strong with your daily penance and self-denial?

 If you’re like me, you started off strong and are now down to a fizzle.
 You may even keep forgetting that it’s still Lent!

-These helpful ideas listed below are taken from the Magnificat Year of Faith Companion, entry written by Fr.
-Peter John Cameron, O.P.
+The helpful ideas listed below are adapted from Fr.
+Peter John Cameron, O.P., editor of the Magnificat.

 - On Sundays – Lectio Divina